Electric vehicles and our on-street chargepoint rollout

 About Surrey's on-street electric chargepoint rollout

 Since 2019 Surrey County Council has been rolling out public chargepoints across the county to enable EV ownership, particularly in areas with limited off-street parking.
-The main phases of the rollout are summarised below.
+In 2020 there were only 6 on-street chargepoint sockets across Surrey.
+By October 2024, there were over 200 EV chargepoints sockets installed on behalf of Surrey County Council.

-In March 2023 Surrey County Council signed a contract with Connected Kerb to install thousands of public chargepoints across the county over the next 5 years.
-Through this contract, chargepoints will be installed at convenient on-street locations in residential areas and high streets, and in public car parks operated by local councils and eligible public sector organisations.
+In February 2023, the Council signed a contract with Connected Kerb Ltd to install thousands of public chargepoints across the county over the next 5 years.
+Through this contract, chargepoints are being installed at convenient on-street locations in residential areas and high streets.

 Connected Kerb will install a mix of chargepoints, depending on location, to suit all needs.
 This will include:

-• Slower 3kW lamp post chargepoints, in locations where bollard chargepoints are not feasible
+• Slower 3-5kW lamp post chargepoints, in locations where bollard chargepoints are not feasible

 Read the press release about our contract with Connected Kerb for more information.